 Carbon Capture and Storage (CCS) can play a key role in the UK economy achieving net zero – in fact, it could lead to the UK offshore oil and gas sector becoming carbon negative.

-CCS refers to a variety of processes which capture carbon dioxide emissions, generally from industrial processes.
-The carbon dioxide can then be transported, including via repurposed gas pipelines, and stored, for example within rock formations below the Central North Sea, including depleted oil and gas reservoirs.
+CCS refers to a variety of processes which capture and store carbon dioxide emissions, generally from industrial processes.
+The carbon dioxide can then be transported, including via repurposed gas pipelines, and stored, for example within rock formations in the UKCS, including depleted oil and gas reservoirs.

-Further detail about the licensing regime for carbon dioxide storage can be viewed here.
+Further detail about the licensing regime and the carbon storage public register can be viewed here.